Platform terminology

 Organizations are also where Single Sign-On (SSO) is configured so that members can register to your projects using the provider of your choice.

-Splitting a Sanity implementation across organizations is almost never required.
+Splitting a Sanity implementation across organizations is rarely required.
 Only if you require different projects to be billed with different payment methods.

 Datasets inside a project can reference one another, be used independently by members, and be queried by one or many API consumers.

-A project is a siloed collection of datasets, members, and configuration options such as webhooks and tokens.
+A project is a self-contained collection of datasets, members, and configuration options such as webhooks and tokens.
 These cannot be shared between projects.
-A member in one project is not automatically granted access to any other, though an administrator member may invite them.
+A member of one project is not automatically granted access to any other, though an administrator member may invite them.

 All administrator members in a project will have access to project-level configurations such as datasets, members, tokens, custom access control, and webhooks.
 Other members may get read-only or no access to these.